freedomofpress/securedrop-docs/docs/admin/installation/email_alerts.rst

 Optional: Daily Journalist Alerts
 ---------------------------------

 When a SecureDrop has little activity and receives only a few submissions every other week, checking daily only to find there is nothing is a burden.
-It is more convenient for *Journalists* to be notified daily via encrypted email about whether or not there has been submission activity in the past 24 hours.
+It is more convenient for Journalists to be notified daily via encrypted email about whether or not there has been submission activity in the past 24 hours.

-If the email shows submissions were received, the *Journalist* can check their *Journalist Workstation*.
+If the email shows submissions were received, the Journalist can check their *Journalist Workstation*.

 .. note::

    For security reasons, the email will be sent every 24 hours, regardless of whether there are new submissions or not.
-The notification is sent after the daily reboot of the *Application Server*.
+The notification is sent after the daily reboot of the Application Server.
 The subject of the email will always be "Submissions in the past 24h".
-To find out whether there were submissions or not, a *Journalist* must decrypt the contents of the email.
+To find out whether there were submissions or not, a Journalist must decrypt the contents of the email.

-In the simplest case a *Journalist* will provides their email and GPG public key to you, the admin.
-If a team of *Journalist* wants to receive these daily alerts, they should share a GPG key and ask the admin to setup a mail alias (SecureDrop does not provide that service) so they all receive the alerts and are able to decrypt them.
+In the simplest case a Journalist will provides their email and GPG public key to you, the admin.
+If a team of Journalist wants to receive these daily alerts, they should share a GPG key and ask the admin to setup a mail alias (SecureDrop does not provide that service) so they all receive the alerts and are able to decrypt them.